The GOOD News

 Today, the market is more competitive than ever, and affiliate networks should work in your interest.

-Advidi is an excellent example.
+Advidi and Mobidea are is an excellent examples.
 There are a ton of networks out there, but I rather you guys focus on ONE to keep things simple.
 (Plus I only feel comfortable recommending a few that I trust.)

 They have their offer game down, but they don’t stop there.
 They re-invest heavily in your success.
 (Because they know it comes back to them.)